 Learn MoreTop Up

-A home loan top up or increase lets you borrow against the equity you may have built in your current property.
-You can then use the borrowed money to fund another goal like a pool, renovations or investing.
-A home loan top-up often works out cheaper than using a personal loan or a car loan.
+A home loan top up or loan increase lets you borrow against the equity you may have built in your current property.
+You can then use the borrowed money to fund another goal like a pool, nonstructural renovations, debt consolidation, investing or other financial needs.
+A home loan top-up often works out cheaper than taking out a personal loan or a car loan as your interest rate and repayments will be lower.

 Learn MoreTrust